-As has been the case in every race this week, Harrison led the way at Glen Helen on the opening, this time by 1.2 seconds over Hickman with Michael Dunlop slotting into third.
+As was the case in every race over the week, Harrison led the way at Glen Helen on the opening lap, this time by 1.2 seconds, over Hickman with Michael Dunlop slotting into third.

 Harrison stretched out a lead as high as 5.5 seconds on lap two, but an epic run over the mountain saw Hickman close it to 1.4 seconds as they came into the pits for the first time.